This speaker is hidden and is only visible in a proposal

 Bio

-Connor Fields is a three-time Olympian, two-time World Champion, and the only American to win Olympic BMX Gold.
-At the 2021 Tokyo Games, he suffered a severe crash resulting in life-threatening injuries, requiring extensive rehabilitation.
+Connor Fields is a three-time Olympian, a two-time World Champion, and the only American to win a Gold Medal for the United States in BMX Racing.

 Keynotes